Antigone, diary of rituals N.3:

 Diary entry—Sunday May 20, 2012

-Crosses and White Fabric was a spontaneous participatory art action and poetic intervention.
-With the campesinos* from the area.
+Crosses and White Fabric was a spontaneous participatory art action and poetic intervention with the campesinos* from the area.
 We began going up the mountain at 7:00 am, early enough to avoid the flies that come out at the heat of noon.
-We tried to find the site where Iván Daza, my father, and a man named Paramaconi were attacked by the Venezuelan army and later disappeared.
+We tried to find the site where Iván Daza, my father, and a man nicknamed Paramaconi were attacked by the Venezuelan army and disappeared.
 While there, I was informed that this event took place on January 23, 1966.
 However, the certainty of this information is unclear.

-For the first time ever, we went there to intervene in this history of state violence by creating 'gestures of care' for the politically disappeared.
-I brought a bolt of white fabric, 100 meters long, to mark the site, unbeknownst to me, the campesinos brought two hand-forged metal crosses to honour as a remembrance for the dead.
+We went there to intervene in this history of state violence by creating 'gestures of care' for the politically disappeared.
+I brought a bolt of white fabric, 100 meters long, to mark the site.
+Unbeknownst to me, the campesinos brought two hand-forged metal crosses as a remembrance and honour for the dead.

-In truth, I had only expected four men to come along with me to the mountain, but instead, eleven men, three boys and a driver in a big old truck showed up.
-As we climbed up, they opened a path with their machetes so that we could approach the ambush's place.
+In truth, I had only expected three men to come along with me to the mountain, instead, eleven men, three boys and a driver from the town of Cocorote in a big old truck showed up.
+As we climbed up, they opened a path with their machetes so that we could approach the ambush site.
 We only came near it.
-They said that they have seen evidence of fired guns marked on the stones and trees by the mountain range.
-To this place, no one has tried to go up since the 1960s.
+They said that they have seen evidence of gunfire marked on the stones and trees by the mountain range.
+No one has tried to go up to this place since the 1960s.
 I asked the campesinos, "Why have you come up here with me?"
 One of them replied: "Because…we are looking for revolutionaries!"

-*In Latin America, the term campesino usually refers to peoples of Indigenous origin that live on parcels of land, often working for a landlord.
+*In Latin America, the term campesino usually refers to peoples of Indigenous and African origin that live on parcels of land, often working for a landlord.